wghou/tinyworlds/README.md

 python scripts/run_inference.py --config configs/inference.yaml --use-latest-checkpoints
 ```

+# Overview
-# Why World Models?
+### Why World Models?
-A world model is a function mapping the current state of the environment, plus conditioning, to next state.
+A world model is a function mapping the current state of the environment, plus conditioning, to the next state of the environment.

 In current world models, we train a deep network which, given an image and action, predicts the most likely next image.
 In the near term, world models can be:
 1. cortexes to give physical world understanding to models